 16. If the appointed referee does not turn up, a person to referee the match MUST be agreed upon. (see Rule 23 (B))

-18. The 2019-2020 season will commence for Premier Division teams on Saturday 10 August 2019 and for teams in other Divisions on 24 August 2019, and will end on 30 May 2020 with the exception of the Premier Division which must on an earlier date to be advised by the Football Association, finish by 09 May 2020
+18. The 2020-2021 season will commence on 14 August 2021, and will end on 28 May 2022 with the exception of the Premier Division which must on an earlier date to be advised by the Football Association.

 20. Players called to appear before the Management Committee, who are unable to attend, may be represented by their Club, or their case may be heard in their absence.